Armando Tobar

 Armando Segundo Tobar Vargas (7 June 1938 – 18 November 2016) was a Chilean football forward who played for Chile in the 1962 and 1966 FIFA World Cups.
 He also played for Club Deportivo Universidad Católica.
 He died after respiratory failure in 2016.

+Legacy

+Constituted on 10 February 1960, Tobar was a leadership member of the Unión de Jugadores Profesionales (Union of Professional Football Players) in Chile.